 It is the responsibility of the faculty member to maintain accurate course records.
-This includes but is not limited to taking roll, ensuring all students attending class are registered, updating class rosters prior to the census and withdrawal dates, and the timely posting of grades.
+This includes but is not limited to taking roll each day of class, ensuring all students attending class are registered, updating class rosters prior to the census and withdrawal dates, and the timely posting of grades.
 Prior to the start of each semester, the Office of Admissions and Records provides information and time frames to ensure accurate records.
-It is essential that instructors accurately tend to this information.
+It is essential that instructors accurately tend to this information, especially keeping records of the LDA (Last Day of Attendance) for all students in their courses.
 Keeping accurate records will keep the College in compliance with state funding requirements and audit criteria.